 See below for a list of frequently used terms related to accessibility at UA, along with their definitions.
-If you would like clarification on any of these, please contact the ADA Accessibility Team!
+If you would like clarification on any of these, please contact us at firstname.lastname@example.org.

 Americans with Disabilities Act of 1990.
 A civil rights law that protects individuals with disabilities from discrimination in all aspects of employment, including recruitment, interviewing, hiring, and working, and additional benefits individuals get from working.

 ADA Amendments Act of 2008.
 This act overturned several Supreme Court decisions that limited the ADA’s definition of disability.
 It states that the definition of disability must be more flexible and broadly defined, and that the law should focus on whether or not discrimination occurred and not whether the person had a disability.
 Source

 Defined by the ADA as (1) a physical or mental impairment that substantially limits one or more major life activities, (2) a record or history of such an impairment, or (3) being regarded by others as having such an impairment.

 A physical and/or mental impairment caused by a disability that substantially limits one or more major life activities.